Tutti

 You don’t need to go out and buy lots of lighting equipment to get started, keep this guide to hand and start experimenting today with just one additional light source like a flashgun along with a diffuser.

 Once you are comfortable with your indoor setup, you’ll realise how freeing it is to be able to recreate natural lighting at any time of the day or night - unideal weather conditions and limited daylight hours will no longer hold you back from shooting.
 You’ll wonder why you didn’t take control of your lighting environment sooner!
 And the results will speak for themselves, you’ll notice how much faster your skills improve when you can shoot consistently.
-And with greater flexibility to take on more clients, watch your photography business grow.
+And with greater flexibility to get more clients, watch your photography business grow

 Hire locations for your next photoshoot with Tutti